KazDragon/munin/README.md

 # The Basics

 The purpose of the Munin library is to provide a windowed component and layout framework for terminal applications, such as those executed on the command line, but also especially those provided by a Telnet server (e.g. a MUD, or chatter).
 Integration with either the command line or with a Telnet server is not provided by Munin; that is left to the integrator of the library.
 Examples can be found nearby this repository.
-For example, the Paradice9 (a chatter with tabletop roleplaying extensions) and Munin-Acceptance (a raycasting 3D room renderer) projects are both built on Telnet++, Terminal++, and Munin.
+For example, the Paradice9 (a chatter with tabletop roleplaying extensions) and Textray (a raycasting 3D room renderer) projects are both built using Server++, Telnet++, Terminal++, and Munin.

 # Component